keycloakify/docs.keycloakify.dev/README.md

 {% embed url="https://storybook.keycloakify.dev/" %}

-Why would I chose to use this thrid party tool insted of directly implementing [the theming system featured by Keycloak](https://www.keycloak.org/docs/latest/server\_development/#\_themes)?&#x20;
+Why would I chose to use this third party tool insted of directly implementing [the theming system featured by Keycloak](https://www.keycloak.org/docs/latest/server\_development/#\_themes)?&#x20;

 * Keycloakify lets you use modern frontend technology: **TypeScript**, **React**, and **any styling solution or component library** you'd like, such as **Tailwind**, **MUI**, **shadcn/ui**, or just **plain CSS**.
 With the base theming system you have to write [FreeMarker](https://freemarker.apache.org/index.html) and integrating frontend technologies into a Java Stack isn't straight forward.
 * Keycloakify makes it very easy to test your theme [inside](testing-your-theme/in-a-keycloak-docker-container.md) and [outside](testing-your-theme/in-storybook.md) Keycloak with hot reloading enabled.
-* Keycloakify bundles the theme for you into a JAR that you can simply [import into Keycloak](importing-your-theme-in-keycloak.md)t.
+* Keycloakify bundles the theme for you into a JAR that you can simply [import into Keycloak](importing-your-theme-in-keycloak.md).
 * The Keycloak themes generated with Keycloakify are compatible with all Keycloak versions down to Keycloak version 11, by oposition to regular themes that must be updated to target a specific Keycloak version.
 * Keycloakify themes implement real-time frontend validation out of the box.
 For example, when a user chooses a password that is too weak, they see the feedback  message like _"the password must be at least 12 character long"_ immediately and not after they have pressed the submit button.
 * We're here to help!
 Either via [our Discord](https://discord.gg/kYFZG7fQmn) channel or [GitHub issues](https://github.com/keycloakify/keycloakify/issues/new).